-The purpose of this session is to develop a conceptual understanding of finding a more than a unit fraction of a set.
-The language which has been introduced in this unit is consolidated.
+The purpose of this session is to develop a conceptual understanding of finding a non-unit fraction of a set.
+The language introduced in this unit is consolidated.

 - Begin this session by highlighting strengths of some of the student work from Session 4, noticing the way they have drawn their diagrams and recorded their ideas using words and symbols.

-- Make coloured beans and paper available to pairs of students.
+Make coloured beans,or other objects to be shared, and paper available to pairs of students.

 There are 25 beans in a packet.
-Each row that you plant uses 2/5 of a packet.
-How many beans are in one row?
+You plant 2/5 of the beans.
+How many beans do you plant?

-Have pairs of students solve this problem, using equipment as required, record what they do and share their methods and answers (solutions)with another pair.
+- Ask students to solve this problem in pairs, using equipment as required.Require them to record what their strategies and share their methods and answers (solutions) with another pair.

 For example: First you have to find one fifth so you divide 25 by five.
 You’re asked for two fifths so you have add two fifths together or times one fifth by two.
 You write this 25 ÷ 5 = 5, 5 + 5 = 10 or 2 x 5 = 10

-Notice which students use equal sharing (into regions) and which use their knowledge of multiplication (and division) to solve the problem.
-Encourage them to share their ideas.
+Notice who uses equal sharing (into regions) and who uses their knowledge of multiplication (and division) to solve the problem.

 - Ensure that equipment is available and pose further problems, having students show and record their solutions in their preferred ways.

 There are 16 beans in a packet.
-There are 3/8 of the packet in each row.
-How many is that?
+You plant 3/8 of the packet.
+How many beans is that?

 There are 18 beans in a packet.
-There are 5/9 of the packet in each row.
-How many is that?
+You plant 5/9 of the packet.
+How many beans is that?

 There are 18 beans in a packet.
-There are 5/6 of the packet.in each row.
-How many is that?
+You plant 5/6 of the packet.
+How many beans is that?

-- Summarise this with the students.
-“When you are finding more than a unit fraction of a set, you divide the number in the set by the denominator of the fraction.
+- Summarise finding a non-unit fraction of a set to support students to generalise the operation.
+Encourage explanations like “When you are finding more than a unit fraction of a set, you divide the number in the set by the denominator of the fraction.
 This gives you the unit fraction of the set.
 Then you multiply by the numerator of the fraction because this tells you how many of these equal parts are needed.”

-Have students play Telling the Truth (Attachment 5) in pairs.
+Have students play Telling the Truth (Copymaster 5) in pairs.